Yasir-Arafah/Tinkercad-Practice/README.md

 # Tinkercad-Practice

-Find the ino files and links of the basic arduino projects
+Find the .ino files and links of the basic arduino projects